LenseTech/android_kernel_huawei_kirin710_SukiSU-Ultra-EMUI9_HarmonyOS2/README.md

 - Type `fastboot reboot` or reset by long-press the power button.
 - Install official [SukiSU-Ultra](https://github.com/SukiSU-Ultra/SukiSU-Ultra/releases/latest) manager.

-### Note: If you're using my previous build of KernelSU, you have to WIPE DATA after flashing this image or the manager may crash!
+### Note: If you're using my previous build of KernelSU, you have to WIPE DATA after flashing this kernel or the manager may crash!
 Please BACKUP YOUR DATA in advance!

 ## Attension
 - Both kernels can be used when other GSIs are installed.
 Tested GSIs: [Arrow OS v9.0](https://sourceforge.net/projects/arrow-os/files/arrow-9.x/GSI/27_Jan_2020/), [LineageOS 16 by altairfr](https://sourceforge.net/projects/altairfr-huawei/files/LeaOS-16.0/).